 When you open your retirement income account with us, you can nominate who will receive the balance in your account should you die before your account balance runs out.

-If you die while there is still money in your account, that money will be passed on to your beneficiaries (which can be one or more dependants or the personal legal representative of your estate).
-Dependants include your spouse, children, a financial dependant or a person with whom you're in an interdependency relationship.
+If you die while there is still money in your account, that money will be passed on to your beneficiaries (which can be one or more dependants or the legal personal representative of your estate).
+Dependants include your spouse*, children, a financial dependant or a person with whom you're in an interdependency relationship.